Everest High Passes

 Accommodation: Shangri La Hotel or similar, Kathmandu

-Upon arrival in Kathmandu, you are met at the airport and transferred to your hotel.
+- Upon arrival in Kathmandu, you will be met at the airport and transferred to your hotel.
 Our airport representative will be waiting outside the airport terminal a few metres from the exit door.
 Look out for the Peregrine signboard.
 The drive from the airport to the hotel is around 20 minutes.

 Meals included: 1 breakfast